-Reid Haughey, President
+Reid Haughey, Senior Advisor

 Aimee Rutledge, Vice President and California Program Manager

 Aimee joined the Trust in 2009 as the California Program Manager.
 Her experience includes serving as executive director of the Sacramento Valley Conservancy.
 Previously, she was a founder of Friends of the Sacramento River Greenway.
 She worked with the American Institute of Architects as Director of Governmental Relations, and served as legislative advocate for the California Bicycle Coalition.
 She holds a BA from Pomona College.
-She is based in Sacramento.
+She is based in Sacramento, California.

 David Kirk, Senior Lands Specialist